 The Role of High Tech in Fertility

-Mobile phones also enable us to stay up late at night, surfing the web and playing games, stimulating our brains when we should be sleeping.
-Sleep deprivation and difficulty sleeping has been linked to the blue light emitted by phone screens.
-In turn, it leads to stress, depression, obesity, diabetes and cardiopulmonary disease.
-As well as irritability, moodiness and being more accident-prone.
+And it’s not just because of their EMF emissions.
+Mobile phones lead us to stay up late at night, surfing the web and playing games, stimulating our brains when we should be sleeping.
+And blue light exposure from phones has been linked to problems like poor sleep and sleep deprivation.

 We know that stress and obesity can cause problems conceiving, and being too tired or too wired in the bedroom to perform any baby-making duties doesn’t help either.

-One of the researchers who has contributed to the investigation of the role that cell phone and WiFi radiation might be playing in this trend is Ashok Agarwal of the Cleveland Clinic.
+One of the researchers investigating the role that cell phone and WiFi radiation might be playing in this trend is Ashok Agarwal of the Cleveland Clinic.
 Dr. Agarwal has published multiple studies on this question.

-- Those who did not use cell phones
+- Men who did not use cell phones

-- Those who used cell phones for less than 2 hours a day
+- Men who used cell phones for less than 2 hours a day

 - Those who used cell phones between 2 and 4 hours a day

-- Those who used cell phones for more than 4 hours a day
+- And finally, those who used cell phones for more than 4 hours a day

 As the 2007 report concludes: “The decrease in sperm parameters was dependent on the duration of daily exposure to cell phones and independent of the initial semen quality.”